 Employee Stock Option Plan (ESOP) is a scheme wherein the employees can buy the shares of the company at a discounted rate compared to the market price.
-ESOPs are generally used in startups to attract the top brass among employees since startups do not really have a warchest in terms of funds.
+Startups often use ESOPs to attract top employees because they don't usually have a lot of money to offer high salaries.
 ESOPs give companies the flexibility of paying relatively lower salaries while offering these options as an incentive in the bargain.
 During the COVID pandemic, some companies offered ESOPs in lieu of pay cuts to their employees.

 Initially, ESOPs were taxable within the scope of fringe benefit tax.
 However, subject to amendments made post Finance Act, 2009, the taxability of ESOPs lies in the employees’ hands.